-The parade started at St. Barnabas Church, Bradwell and was again led by our Drum Corps.
-The young people were joined by members of the congregation of St. Barnabas Church, our parish priest Fr.
-Chris Routledge, Assistant Curate Revd.
-Alison Hudson, lots of parents and a number of veterans.
+Following on from last year’s epic parade, on Sunday, Remembrance Day, our Remembrance Day Parade started at St. Barnabas Church, Bradwell and was again led by our Drum Corps.
+Our young people were joined by the Basford and St. Wulstan’s Scouts, Centurion Explorers, Porthill’s Guides and Bradwell’s Boys Brigade, by members of the congregation of St. Barnabas Church, Fr.
+Chris, Rev. Karen, lots of parents and a number of veterans!

 The parade was watched by many people along the route.